PHRABAL/DRL-Bananas/README.md

 ## Results

 The above approach produced an average reward of 13+ over 100 consecutive episodes within 71 episodes, as shown in the jupyter notebook.

+## Setup Instructions

+To reproduce this model on a Mac, clode the Udacity DRLND repo here. https://github.com/udacity/deep-reinforcement-learning

+Then place the bananas.app file in the p1_navigation folder and run the notebook.